pdf icon

 Note:

-• Complete wipe can be performed on both Supervised and Unsupervised Apple devices based on the permissions configured in the device privacy settings in MDM.
+• Complete wipe can be performed on both Supervised and Unsupervised Apple devices based on the permissions configured in the device privacy settings in MDM prior to enrollment.

 • Complete wipe can be performed only on fully managed and WPCO android devices but not workspace managed devices.